WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_SERVER.md

 Workload Automation exposes a number of metrics to provide you with insight into the state, health, and performance of your environment and infrastructure.
 You can access the product APIs for monitoring and retrieving insightful metrics data.
 The metrics are exposed and can be visualized with tools for displaying application metrics such as, the open source tool Grafana.

-If you use Grafana, you can take advantage of the preconfigured dashboard that is available on [Automation Hub](https://www.yourautomationhub.io/integrations).
+If you use Grafana, you can take advantage of the pre-configured dashboard that is available on [Automation Hub](https://www.yourautomationhub.io/integrations).
 Automation Hub gives you access to the downloadable JSON file on the Grafana web site.
 Use the **Grafana Dashboard: Distributed Environments** for you on-premises deployments including Docker.
-A separate preconfigured dashboard named, **Grafana Dashboard: Kubernetes Environments**, is available for cluster monitoring, including monitoring pods.
+A separate pre-configured dashboard named, **Grafana Dashboard: Kubernetes Environments**, is available for cluster monitoring, including monitoring pods.
 In a Docker environment, by default, the user that performs the cloud deployment is already authenticated to access the metrics.
 However, to grant other users access to the metrics securely using a set of credentials, add additional users to the `authentication_config.xml` file and then modify the `prometheus.xml` file that is automatically created in a Docker environment.
 For more information about this procedure and the list of metrics available, see [Metrics monitoring](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_ref/awsrgmonprom.html).

 ## Supported Docker versions